Maple-Hearts/Maple-Docs/docs/MHSO/10codesidea.md

 - Signal 100 - All but Emergency Traffic

 # Codes
-- Code 0 - Game Crash
+- Code 0 - Swat Response
 - Code 1 - Ambulance Response, Priority
 - Code 2 - No Lights, No Siren
 - Code 3 - Lights and Siren